-- 7. With this valuation the COLA base was increased from \$13,000 to \$14,000 effective July 1, 2020 and to \$15,000 effective July 1, 2021.
-This change increased the accrued liability by approximately \$5.0 million and increased the employer normal cost by \$92,300. - 8.
-The unfunded actuarial accrued liability increased from \$27.7 million as of January 1, 2018 to \$65.6 million as of January 1, 2019.
-The unfunded liability was expected to decrease to \$26.0 million.
-The increase of \$39.6 million from the expected unfunded liability is primarily due to the assumption change and investment loss discussed above.
-Other sources of gains and losses are discussed in Section 2. - Section 1: Actuarial Valuation Summary as of January 1, 2019 for the Massachusetts Water Resources Authority Employees' Retirement System

-- 9. In the funding schedule included in this report, the fiscal 2020 and fiscal 2021 appropriations have been set equal to \$7,315,000 and \$11,000,000, respectively.
-For fiscal 2022 and later years, each year's total appropriation increases by approximately 5.0% so that the System will be fully funded by June 30, 2030, if all assumptions are met.
-In the prior funding schedule, the System was projected to be fully funded in fiscal 2026. - 10.
+- 8. The unfunded liability has increased from \$65.6 million as of January 1, 2019 to \$87.4 million as of January 1, 2020.
+The unfunded liability was expected to increase to \$67.0 million.
+The increase of \$20.4 million from the expected unfunded liability is primarily due to the investment loss on an actuarial basis and the assumption change described above.
+Other sources of gains and losses are discussed in Section 2. - 9.
+In the funding schedule included in this report, the fiscal 2021 appropriation has been set to \$10,000,000.
+For fiscal 2022 and later years, each year's total appropriation increases 12.05% per year so that the System will be fully funded by June 30, 2030, if all assumptions are met.
+In the prior funding schedule, the System was projected to be fully funded in fiscal 2030 with appropriations that increased 4.96% per year. - 10.
 Since the actuarial valuation results are dependent on a given set of assumptions, there is a risk that emerging results may differ significantly as actual experience proves to be different from the assumptions.
 We have not been engaged to perform a detailed analysis of the potential range of the impact of risk relative to the Massachusetts Water Resources Authority Employees' Retirement System's future financial condition, but have included a brief discussion of some risks that may affect the System in Section 2.
-A more detailed assessment of the risks would provide the Board with a better understanding of the inherent risks.
+A more detailed assessment would provide the Board with a better understanding of the inherent risks.